scholarslab/scholarslab.github.io/collections/_posts/2019-01-19-Spatial-VR-Aviation-Resources.md

 layout: post
 slug: Spatial-VR-Aviation-Resources
 title: "How to get started with VR flight simulation"
-categories:
+category: blog
+tags:
 - Geospatial and Temporal
-tags:
+- VR-AR
+- tutorial
+- getting started
-- VR
+- games
 ---

 If you're looking to get into VR flight simulation, here are some starter tips on equipment and software to look into.